pkafel/interview-cracker/src/main/java/com/piotrkafel/atlassian/schedulingSystem.md

 #### Components description

 **Writer Service** - Stateless HTTP service with Load Balancer in front.
-Responsible for sending requests for execution to Kafka topic.
+Responsible for writing execution requests into a database.
 For each execution request it generates idempotency key which is added to the request.

 **Database** - Relational database like Postgresql.
-The schema would in this version would look like this:
+The schema in this version would look like this:

 ```roomsql
 create table execution_tasks(